 Learning about breast anatomy and how the breasts function can help you understand which changes are normal and which are not.

 This section is a good first step to find out about breast cancer and benign (not cancer) breast conditions.
-It also includes information on breast cancer in men and provides an overview of breast cancer statistics for many populations.
+It also includes information on breast cancer in men and breast cancer statistics for many populations.

 Breast cancer occurs when cells divide and grow without their normal control.